r-devel/r-dev-web/WindowsBuilds/winutf8/winutf8.md

 [here](https://jrsoftware.org/isdl.php).
 The Unicode version is needed (the latest, Inno Setup version 6, has only the Unicode version).

-Customize `src/gnuwin32/MkRules.local` which is part of the patch with the following content:
+Customize `src/gnuwin32/MkRules.local` with the following content (it is also part of the patch, so shown here only for reference):

 ```
 LOCAL_SOFT = /c/Users/tomas/ucrt/x86_64-w64-mingw32.static.posix